Transcaucasian Democratic Federative Republic

 The Transcaucasian Democratic Federative Republic (TDFR; (Note: Закавказская демократическая Федеративная Республика (ЗДФР), Zakavkazskaya Demokraticheskaya Federativnaya Respublika (ZDFR).)
 22 April – 28 May 1918) (Note: Russia and the TDFR used the Julian calendar, which was 13 days behind the Gregorian calendar used by most of Europe at that time.
 Both switched to the Gregorian calendar in early 1918.
-Both dates are given until February 1918, when Russia changed over, at which point only the Gregorian calendar is used.) was a short-lived state in the Caucasus that included most of the territory of the present-day Armenia, Azerbaijan and Georgia, as well as parts of Russia and Turkey.
+Both dates are given until February 1918, when Russia changed over, at which point only the Gregorian calendar is used.) was a short-lived state in the Caucasus that included most of the territory of present-day Armenia, Azerbaijan and Georgia, as well as parts of Russia and Turkey.
 The state lasted only for a month before Georgia declared independence, followed shortly after by Armenia and Azerbaijan.

 The region that formed the TDFR had been part of the Russian Empire.
 As the empire dissolved during the 1917 February Revolution and a provisional government took over, a similar body, called the Special Transcaucasian Committee (Ozakom), did the same in the Caucasus.
 After the October Revolution and rise of the Bolsheviks in Russia, the Transcaucasian Commissariat replaced the Ozakom.
 In March 1918, as the First World War continued, the Commissariat initiated peace talks with the Ottoman Empire, which had invaded the region, but the talks broke down quickly as the Ottomans refused to accept the authority of the Commissariat.
 The Treaty of Brest-Litovsk, which ended Russia's involvement in the war, conceded parts of the Transcaucasus to the Ottoman Empire, which pursued its invasion to take control of the territory.
-Faced with this imminent threat, on 22 April 1918 the Commissariat dissolved itself and established the TDFR as an independent state.
+Faced with this imminent threat, the Transcaucasian Seim proclaimed the TDFR as an independent state on 22 April 1918.
 A legislature, the Seim, was formed to direct negotiations with the Ottoman Empire, which had immediately recognized the state.

 Diverging goals of the three major groups (Armenians, Azerbaijanis, (Note: Prior to 1918, they were generally known as "Tatars".
 This term, employed by the Russians, referred to Turkish-speaking Muslims (Shia and Sunni) of Transcaucasia.
 Unlike the Armenians and Georgians, the Tatars did not have their own alphabet and used the Perso-Arabic script.
 After 1918 with the establishment of the Azerbaijan Democratic Republic, and "especially during the Soviet era", the Tatar group identified itself as "Azerbaijani".
 Before 1918 the word "Azerbaijan" exclusively referred to the Iranian province of Azarbayjan.) and Georgians) quickly jeopardized the TDFR's existence.
 Peace talks again broke down and, facing a renewed Ottoman offensive in May 1918, Georgian delegates in the Seim announced that the TDFR was unable to continue, and declared the Democratic Republic of Georgia independent on 26 May.
 With the Georgians no longer part of the TDFR, the Republic of Armenia and Azerbaijan Democratic Republic each declared themselves independent on 28 May, ending the federation.
 Owing to its short existence, the TDFR has been largely ignored in the national historiographies of the region and has been given consideration only as the first stage towards independent states.